Egypt shuts schools, universities for two weeks as virus cases increase

 Egypt has also taken measures aimed at reassuring tourists that it is safe to visit the country after passengers contracted the coronavirus on a Nile river cruise ship.

-Hundreds of tourists and tourism workers have been tested for the virus, and hotel facilities and cruise ships in Luxor and Aswan have been sanitised.
+Hundreds of tourists and tourism workers have been tested for the virus, and hotel facilities and cruise ships in Luxor and Aswan have been sanitized.

 President Abdel Fattah al-Sisi also called for a 100 billion Egyptian pound ($6.38 billion) fund to finance a “comprehensive” state plan for tackling the outbreak, a statement by the presidency said, without giving details about the source of the funding.

+Egypt’s health ministry said late on Saturday that the country had registered 17 new cases of the virus, bringing the total to 110.

-Reporting by Hesham Abdul Khalek and Mohamed Waly; Writing by Nadine Awadalla; Editing by Catherine Evans, Ulf Laessing and Helen Popper
+Reporting by Hesham Abdul Khalek, Moamen Saeed Attallah and Mohamed Waly; Writing by Nadine Awadalla; Editing by Catherine Evans, Ulf Laessing and Helen Popper